FrankyFreshness/IP-Monitoring-Alerts-Email-SMS-Telegram/README.md

 		- i.e. +12345678912@yourcarrierEmail2SMS.com

-- A new gmail account with 2-Step Verification turned on and with an App Password
+- A gmail account to send emails from with 2-Step Verification turned on and with an App Password
 	- To create an app passsword, follow the steps here https://support.google.com/accounts/answer/185833?hl=en
 		- This is the password you will use for Gmail Password